databricks/reference-apps/timeseries/README.md

     ./apache-cassandra-{latest.version}/bin/cassandra -f

-3. Run the 2 setup cql scripts to create the schema and populate the weather stations table.
+3. Run the setup cql scripts to create the schema and populate the weather stations table.

 On the command line start a cqlsh shell:

-    ./apache-cassandra-{latest.version}/bin/cqlsh
+    cd /path/to/reference-apps/timeseries/scala/data
+    ~/apache-cassandra-{latest.version}/bin/cqlsh

 You should see: